roycoding/BladeFree/current_progress.md

 ## Recent Changes (2025-05-10)

+*   Implemented a visual celebration for new high scores in `GameOverScene`, including a "NEW HIGH SCORE!" message, a spinning dog sprite, and a pulsing medal sprite, with adjusted positioning.
 *   Added new skater graphics to the left and right sides of the `StartScene` and adjusted their positioning.
 *   Added a pulsing animation to the "PLAY" button on the `StartScene`.
 *   Made the `royskates_com.png` overlay in the `StartScene` and `GameplayScene` clickable, linking to `https://royskates.com`.